 I particularly liked the work on the sensor/weapons pod.
 It is very very detailed both from a sculpting and molding point as view as well as from a painting point of view.

 Let;s now talk about the joins and seams.
 The primary hull and secondary hull are well joined together.
 Nice work there Eaglemoss.
 Let's now look at the side and back of the model.

 Oh man, where do I begin?
 Well, first, let's address the neck of the sensor pod.
-Because of the seam placement, I guess Eaglemoss decided that they could not do any detail work here, which of course leaves out all sorts of imports parts of the ship, like the hanger bay?
+Because of the seam placement, I guess Eaglemoss decided that they could not do any detail work here, which of course leaves out all sorts of important parts of the ship, like the hanger bay?